Cisse Cameron

-Cisse Cameron (born January 5, 1954) is an American television and film actress.
+Cisse Cameron Colpitts, best known as Cisse Cameron (born January 5, 1954) is an American television and film actress.

 Career

-Cameron made her film debut in Billy Jack (1971), and her career culminated with the lead role of Dr. Lea Jansen in the 1988 science fiction film Space Mutiny.
+Cameron made her film debut in Billy Jack (1971).
+She played Sally Hooper in BOOM BOOM ROOM at Lincoln Center's Vivian Beaumont Theater for the 1973 New York Shakespeare Festival.

 In 1974, she played the title role in a summer stock tour of Sugar, starring Alan Sues.
 She also appeared in guest roles on television shows such as The Love Boat, Alice, Too Close for Comfort, and Three's Company.

-Cameron played Sally Hooper in BOOM BOOM ROOM at Lincoln Center's Vivian Beaumont Theater for the 1973 New York Shakespeare Festival; she was credited as Cissy Colpitts.
 In 1978, she appeared on The Phil Donahue Show to promote The Ted Knight Show.

+Her most notable film role is Dr. Lea Jansen in the 1988 science fiction film Space Mutiny, which was used in a 1997 episode of Mystery Science Theater 3000.

 Personal life

-Cameron married actor Reb Brown in 1979.
+Cameron married actor Reb Brown in 1979, with whom she later co-starred in Space Mutiny.